orcfax/docs/client/docs/Key concepts/faq.md

 To be fair, most leading oracle platforms are now beginning to implement some form of decentralized oracle pools as another technique to address the oracle problem.
 In its purest form, a decentralized oracle pool uses distributed networking and computation nodes to validate the authenticity and accuracy of source data before it is published on-chain.

 Unfortunately, most current implementations do not go this far.
 Instead they often receive data from a single, black box provider.
 They then use an oracle pool to arrive at a consensus about the uniformity of that data and not necessarily about its authenticity or accuracy.
 Unfortunately, a decentralized pool of oracle nodes is irrelevant if it is bottlenecked by a single upstream provider.
 To truly solve the oracle problem, multiple data sources should be collected and validated.

+The [Orcfax oracle service](orcfax) addresses this problem and solves a number of related oracle problems.